Verteego/vds-doc/installation.rst

 2. Clone installation package
 """""""""""""""""""""""""""""
 Clone the following repository to your local machine (NOT to the remote server on which you want run Verteego DS).
-This repository will be called VDS_ROOT in the following.
+We'll call this repository VDS_ROOT in the following.

 ::